jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >A synthetic id, based on the resource path and http-method is provided as input.

->Note that if the operation's id has been specified, this will take precedence.
+>Note that if the operation's id has been specified, you should use *naming-rules-operationid*.

+>
+    default value: OPERATIONNAME

+**naming-rules-operationid**

+>Allows you to transform operationIds using the operators described above.

+>The operationId is provided as input.

 >
     default value: OPERATIONNAME